Can dogs eat rice?

 Can dogs eat brown rice?

 Yes, dogs can eat brown rice.
-Brown rice is less processed and contains a shell that must be digested before the nutrition can be obtained.
-On the whole, it has more fiber and protein than white rice and has less starch.
-Often, in dogs with digestive issues, brown rice will get through the digestive system before breaking down for its nutritional value.
+Brown rice is less processed and contains a shell that must be digested before obtaining nutrition.
+It has more fiber and protein than white rice and less starch.
+Brown rice often gets through the digestive system in dogs with digestive issues before breaking down for its nutritional value.

 Can dogs eat white rice?

 Yes, dogs can eat white rice.
-White rice is much easier to process, so it works better with dogs that have diarrhea, for example.
-White rice has no seed coat, so the nutrients in the brown rice seed coating are not present in white rice.
+White rice is much easier to process, so it works better with dogs with diarrhea.
+White rice has no seed coat, so brown rice seed coating nutrients are not present in white rice.

-Dogs can eat either brown rice or white rice, but the occasions you feed them each can change.
+Dogs can eat brown or white rice, but the occasions you feed them each can change.

 Here’s a popular chicken and brown rice homemade dog food recipe